How to Figure Out Your Food Storage Manufacture Date

 The last example is what shows on the label of some Saratoga Farms cans.
 It shows the Julian date in red.
 That day would translate to the 289th day of 2012 – or October 15, 2012.

 We’ve also prepared a printable sheet that you can keep with your food storage documents in order to reference the dates in case of an emergency or power outage.
+Here is also a good overview of a comprehensive food storage list.

 Food Storage 101 – Where Do I Begin?